 Sample works closely with the founding research labs as well as the clinical microbiology lab to further both research and clinical discovery.
 She facilitates the Clinical Microbial Sequencing Board and oversees several research studies.
 Her goals include engaging patients and families in research decision-making and increasing access to novel diagnostics like mNGS for pathogen detection.

 Hepatitis E virus-associated meningoencephalitis in a lung transplant recipient diagnosed by clinical metagenomic sequencing

 Open Forum Infectious Diseases, 2017 June.
-See abstract
+See article